 By JoAnn Gurenlian, RDH, MS, PhD, AAFAAOM, FADHA

-This article summarizes the findings of the research report “Patient shielding during dentomaxillofacial radiography” as published in The Journal of the American Dental Association, published online August 1, 2023.
+This article summarizes a portion of the findings of the research summary report “2023 Update on Pediatric Medical Overuse” as published online in PEDIATRICS®, the Official Journal of the American Academy of Pediatrics, September 25, 2023.

 JoAnn Gurenlian, RDH, MS, PhD, AAFAAOM, FADHA, is the ADHA Director of Education and Research, professor emerita in the Department of Dental Hygiene at ISU, and former president of the American Dental Hygienists’ Association 1990-1991.